Internal Network Penetration Testing Methodology

 • FTP servers

-• Azure Active Directory (AD) servers and clients
+• Active Directory (AD) servers and clients

 All of these services leave characteristic signatures that a port scan can detect.